"Designing Growth Strategies is in our DNA"

 Based on number of physicians, the market is categorized into 2 to 10, 11 to 24, 25 to 50, and more than 50.

-The 2 to 10 segment accounted for the largest part in the U.S. physician groups market share in 2021 and is estimated to dominate the market during the forecast period.
-Traditional physicians who are over 40 and are more likely to work in small practices are anticipated to drive the market.
-Moreover, physicians who preferably don’t want to change their groups due to their desire to work autonomously or in small groups.
+The 2 to 10 segment accounted for the largest part of the U.S. physician groups market share in 2022 and is estimated to dominate the market during the forecast period.
+Traditional physicians who are over 40 years of age are more likely to work in small groups and are anticipated to drive the market.
+Moreover, physicians who preferably don’t want to change their groups due to their desire to work autonomously or in small groups support the segment growth.

 Furthermore, the more than 50 segment is anticipated to grow at a significant CAGR during the forecast period.
 Various benefits, such as financial security, improved quality of care, and fewer administration costs, led physicians to join larger groups.
 In addition, the increasing focus of the larger groups operating in the market toward acquisitions and mergers with the other smaller groups also boosts segmental growth.